Sbalbp/Pidgin_Translator_Plugin/README.md

 ###Compiling and installing

-For this plugin to work, it is first necessary to install the python module included in this repository under the 'python' folder, as it is used by the plugin:
+For this plugin to work, it is first necessary to install the python module included in this repository (as a submodule) under the 'Apertium_Plugin_Utils' folder, as it is used by the plugin:

 * python setup.py install